Frequently Asked Questions

 What is the application process?

-Applicants must complete a Volunteer Application and the Department of Children and Families Background Form.
-The CAC Staff will carefully review each application and may invite the applicant for a personal interview.
+Applicants must complete a Volunteer Application and successfully pass a background check.
+CAC Staff will carefully review each application and may invite the applicant for a personal interview.

 Are there other ways to help CAC besides being a volunteer advocate?